 Water cooling offers several advantages over immersion cooling, which is making it the preferred choice for many miners.
+Many industries with similar power requirements, such as data center or high-performance computing. have also made the switch to water or liquid cooling due to the performance and sustainability benefits.
 Compared to immersion, water cooling with microconvective technology enables enhanced overclocking, halves energy expenses for cooling, and practically eliminates fluid costs.
 Unlike typical heat sinks or cold plates that pass fluid over a surface, water cooling with microconvective cooling™ uses arrays of fluid jets to cool the ASICs right where the heat is generated, resulting in unprecedented performance and unmatched temperature uniformity.
 By using water to cool the ASICs, miners can run at a higher hash rate for a longer period of time without overloading the system and shutting down.
 Additionally, water cooling with microconvective technology is low maintenance, making it a more cost-effective option in the long run.

 Let’s evaluate how water cooling with microconvective technology enables miners to have more efficient mining farms that can reuse heat and almost eliminate water consumption while using environmentally safe fluids.